Bucky24/node-php/README.md

     * text/csv
 * The server provides the `getallheaders` function, but it is experimental and may return unexpected data.
 * The server will properly pass through any headers set by the php program to the response.
+* Other than php headers, the system will auto-handle the correct content type for:
+    * JS files
+    * CSS files
+    * HTML files

 The module only sets the following properties: